PubInv/ATX-Preemie/latrine/stories.md

 Note: Try as I might and try as I may, I cannot get the MQ4 methane sensor to react to natural gas, a butane cigarette lighter, or ethanl fumes.
 I don't know if I damaged my unit installing it, but in theory it should be sensitive to all of those gases, though not as sensitive as to pure methane.
 I have ordered other sensors which I will also test.

+## May 12, 2015

+I now have this working with the "flammable gas sensor" but not the Methane sensor.
+As far as I can tell, the Methane sensor doesn't work at all.
+I have burned it in properly.
+I think it may have been damaged in my soldering escapades, or the breakout board doesn't work.
+I don't think it is worth continuing to investigate this.
+For the Austin Mini Maker Faire, I will use the gas one.
+My goal now is to get that pacakgaged up in some way.